cilium/cilium/Documentation/operations/performance/benchmark.rst

 .. image:: images/bench_tcp_stream_1_stream.png

-When running in the fastest datapath option, Cilium can outperform even the node-to-node baseline despite performing additional work (forwarding into the network namespace of the container, policy enforcement, ...).
-This is because Cilium is capable of bypassing the iptables layer of the node which is still traversed for the node to node baseline.
+We can see that eBPF-based solutions can outperform even the node-to-node baseline on modern kernels despite performing additional work (forwarding into the network namespace of the container, policy enforcement, ...).
+This is because eBPF is capable of bypassing the iptables layer of the node which is still traversed for the node to node baseline.

 The following graph shows the total CPU consumption across the entire system while running the benchmark, normalized to a 50Gbit throughput: